Best-selling Israeli Writer

 "A story should always be smarter than the person writing it." —Etgar Keret

-Internationally acclaimed for his short stories, Etgar Keret is hailed as the voice of young Israel.
-Rarely extending beyond three or four pages, Keret's stories fuse the banal with the surreal, and offer a window on a surreal world that is both dark and comic.
-Keret's books are bestsellers in Israel and have been published in over forty languages.
-His books include The Bus Driver Who Wanted to Be God, Missing Kissinger, The Nimrod flipout, The Girl on the Fridge, and Suddenly a Knock on the Door, which became an instant #1 bestseller in Israel.
+Etgar Keret is an internationally acclaimed Israeli writer and filmmaker.
+Known for his short stories, rarely extending beyond three or four pages, Keret fuses the bizarre with the banal, and offers a window on a surreal world that is both dark and comic.
+Keret's books have been published in over 45 languages and are bestsellers in Israel.
+His books include The Bus Driver Who Wanted to Be God, Missing Kissinger, The Nimrod flipout, The Girl on the Fridge, and Suddenly a Knock on the Door, and Fly Already., which won the prestigious Sapir Prize.
 Keret is also the author of a memoir, The Seven Good Years, in which he contemplates moments of his life against a backdrop of constant conflict, casting an absurd light on both the monumental and mundane.
-Keret's new book of stories Fly Already won the prestigious Sapir Prize, and is forthcoming in English in September 2019.
+More than 60 short movies have been based on his stories.

-Keret's work has appeared in The New Yorker, The New York Times, The Wall Street Journal, and the Paris Review, among many other publications.
+Keret's work has appeared in The New Yorker, The New York Times, The Wall Street Journal, The Guardian, and the Paris Review, among many other publications.
 He is a regular contributor to This American Life.
 In 2016 Keret was awarded The Charles Bronfman Prize, recognizing his work as inspiring Jewish Values and having global impact.
 Keret has also received the Book Publishers Association`s Platinum Prize several times, the Chevalier medallion of France’s Order of Arts and Letters, and has been awarded the Prime Minister`s Prize and the Ministry of Culture`s Cinema Prize.
-More than forty short movies have been based on his stories, one of which won the American MTV Prize (1998).
 Keret’s stories have inspired Polish architect Jakub Szczesny to build the narrowest house in the world (38 inches wide) in Warsaw.